bendyworks/perf_collector/README.md

+Perf Collector
+==

-Automate quick and dirty curl based perfomance testing using timing from the X-Runtime hear
+Automate quick and dirty perfomance testing using curl and timing information from the X-Runtime header.